First Aid for Bleeding: Essential Steps for Treatment

 6. Use a Tourniquet (as a Last Resort)

-• Place it 2-3 inches above the bleeding site.
+• Place the tourniquet 2-3 inches above the bleeding site (not over a joint).

-• Do not remove it; this should be done by medical professionals.
+• Do not remove the tourniquet yourself; this should be done by trained medical personnel.

 7. Dress and Bandage the Wound

-Once the bleeding is under control, clean the wound gently with mild soap and water.
-Apply an appropriate dressing, such as sterile gauze or a clean cloth, and secure it with a sterile bandage or tape.
+Once the bleeding is under control, gently clean the wound using mild soap and water to reduce the risk of infection.
+Apply a sterile dressing or clean cloth to the wound, securing it with adhesive tape or bandages.
 Be careful not to disturb any blood clots that have formed.
+The dressing should be changed regularly, but avoid disturbing the wound unnecessarily during the first few hours after the injury.

 Understanding the Different Types of Bleeding

 4. Internal Bleeding: Internal bleeding is not visible as it occurs inside the body.
-It can be caused by trauma, medical conditions, or diseases and is typically detected through symptoms like pain, swelling, or changes in vital signs.
+It is caused by trauma, medical conditions, or diseases and is typically detected through symptoms like pain, swelling, or changes in vital signs.

-Bleeding can range from minor and easily managed to severe and life-threatening.
+Bleeding ranges from minor and easily managed to severe and life-threatening.
 Proper first aid and medical attention are essential in managing bleeding, particularly when it is severe or does not stop on its own.

 What is External Bleeding?